chrissix666/Jellyfin-Random-Button/README.md

 I love the Randomizer!
 But I wanted it to have a few more features and to behave more specifically within libraries.
 Here's what it does:

-- **Home Screen behaviour:**
+- **Home Screen behaviour=Fallback:**
-  From the Home View, the Random Button can select randomly from Movies, Sets, or Series.
+  From the Home View, the Random Button can select randomly from a Movie, a Set, or a Series.
+Depending on the result you are now **locked to that library and its media type** for all future random selections..
 This also serves as the fallback behaviour, keeping the original functionality intact.

 - **Special behaviour (locking to a library):**
   When you navigate from the Home Screen into a specific library (or if the Random Button selects an item from a library), the button will be **locked to that library and its media type** for all future random selections.
 Examples:

-  1. Main View → Random Button → Movies, Sets, or Series (fallback) → Random Button → locked to the library/media type for the next use.
+  1. Main View → Random Button → Movie or Set or Series (=Home Screen behaviour=Fallback) → Random Button → locked to the library/media type for the next use.
   2. Main View → Click into a library manually → Random Button → locked to that library/media type for future uses.

 - **Special Behavior for Home Videos:**